 A former fashion and beauty editor, de la Cruz has written for The New York Times, Marie Claire, Harper’s Bazaar, Glamour, Cosmopolitan, Allure, The San Francisco Chronicle, McSweeney’s, Teen Vogue, CosmoGirl! and Seventeen.
 She has also appeared as an expert on fashion, trends and fame for CNN, E! and FoxNews.

 De la Cruz grew up in Manila and moved to San Francisco with her family, where she graduated high school salutatorian from The Convent of the Sacred Heart.
-She earned her College bachelor’s in art history and English.
-De la Cruz lives in West Hollywood with her husband, Michael Johnston, and daughter, Kat Johnston CC’29.
+She earned her bachelor’s in art history and English and gives back to Columbia as an Alumnae Legacy Circle member and was awarded the College’s West Coast Honors Spirit of Innovation and Creativity Award in 2024.
+She resides in Los Angeles with her husband, Michael Johnston, and daughter, Kat Johnston CC’29.

 Howard “Howie” Endelman CC’87 | Bidyut K. Goswami Head Coach of Men's Tennis, Columbia University